-With rich history, beautiful nature and vibrant food scene, a trip to South Korea is sure to jump to the top of many Australian’s bucketlists now that Jetstar has begun the first low cost connection to the Korean capital.
+With a rich history, beautiful nature and vibrant food scene, a trip to South Korea is sure to jump to the top of many Australian’s bucket lists now that Jetstar has begun the first low-cost connection to the Korean capital.

-Flying between Gold Coast Coolongata (OOL) and Seoul Incheon (ICN) three-times per week onboard their Boeing 787-8 Dreamliners; the service, which launched in December 2019, is already proving popular.
+Flying between Gold Coast Coolangatta (OOL) and Seoul Incheon (ICN) three times per week onboard their Boeing 787-8 Dreamliners; the service, which launched in December 2019, is already proving popular.

 This service is a codeshare partnership with Jeju Air, Korea’s top low-cost carrier.

 Bamboo Airways: Ho Chi Minh (SGN) to Melbourne Tullamarine (MEL)

 With the launch of Bamboo Airlines, Vietnam’s newest full-service airline, also comes exciting news for Australian travellers.

 The ambitious airline wants to fly to Melbourne using their brand new Boeing 787-9 Dreamliner by the second quarter of 2020.